 |xyscan is a tool for scientist in the need to extract data points, i.e. numeric values, from a plot.
 It allows to scan the plots and extract data points including the size of the error bars (both in x and y).
 It can handle plots with linear and logarithmic scales.
 In fact xyscan can be used for extracting numeric values from any kind of 2D technical drawings.
 Click here for a screen shot of xyscan in action.|

-xyscan is supported currently on Windows XP/Vista/7, MAC OS X , and Red Hat Linux/Fedora/Scientific Linux (or similar) meaning I am trying hard make sure that the application can be build w/o hiccups and does run flawless on these three platforms.
-It will most certainly run on different Linux flavors and Windows versions but I have no time to support any other platform than the ones listed above.
+xyscan is currently supported only on MAC OS X. It will most certainly run on the different Linux flavors and recent Windows versions but I have no time to test any of these platforms right now.
 I am very grateful that others stepped in and there is now a distributions available for Gentoo.
 See also the pages at the Fink web site.
 Many thanks to all that helped maintaining and distributing it.Legal Notes

 free software; you can redistribute it and/or modify it under